elenacicada/personal_website_2/content/project/example/index.md

 ---
-title: Dissertation: Angiosperm Mating Systems summary:My dissertation focuses on the evolution of plant reproductive systems, espcially focusing on self-fertilizing and mixed-mating systems, and the implications of anthropogenic climate change on angiosperm diversity patterns.
+title: Dissertation: Angiosperm Mating Systems
+summary: My dissertation focuses on the evolution of plant reproductive systems, espcially focusing on self-fertilizing and mixed-mating systems, and the implications of anthropogenic climate change on angiosperm diversity patterns.
 tags:
   - Evolution
   - Selfing